 What Does Turbo Flutter Do?

-While turbo flutter might make some cool sounds, the truth is that it doesn’t do much.
+While it might make some cool sounds, the truth is that it doesn’t do much.

 It’s similar to the sound you hear from a turbo wastegate or a blow-off valve.
 While both these components perform valuable functions, the sound they create doesn’t do a thing.